-5As explained in Fried and Wang (2019), capital inflows from the IPO of a firm's shares (and secondary offerings that same year) and firm-shareholder capital movement in the year a firm exits the market are often difficult to trace, and some shareholders of publicly-traded shares continue to own shares after exit (e.g., a controlling shareholder in a go-private transaction).
+5As explained in Fried and Wang (2019), capital inflows from the IPO of a firm's shares (and secondary offerings that same year) and firm-shareholder capital movement in the year a firm exits the market are often difficult to trace, and some shareholders of publicly-traded shares continue to own shares after exit (e.g., a controlling shareholder in headquartered and traded in a country that is part of the EU as of 2020.
+We note that Compustat Global's coverage is less comprehensive in the early 1990s, with 500-800 firms covered each year from 1992 to 1994.
+Since the late 1990s, coverage is more comprehensive, with 2,000-3,500 firms per year in our sample.